Daniel1O24/OTX/README.md

   python3 OTX.py

-Thanks to the Atos team who shared the OTX during Olympic Games, which inspired me to develop this python tool.
+Thanks to the Atos security team who shared the OTX during Olympic Games, which inspired me to design and develop this python tool again during my travels abroad.